cqcn1991/Wind-Speed-Analysis/readme.md

-# A Joint Probability Model for Wind Speed and Direction (Gaussian Mixture Models)
+# A Probability Model for the Joint Distribution of Wind Speed and Direction (Gaussian Mixture Models, GMM)

 ## What is this?